Saurav-98/Natours-Landing-Page/README.md

 8 - Building Cool Animated Button, using pseudo class and transition property.

 9 - Animating Button with box-shadow property to make it natural.

+10 - Animating Button using , transform and opacity property on the :hover::After class and added Keyframe to add animation.